microservices-api/kubernetes-microprofile-lab/README.md

 Although the exact same `helm` and `kubectl` instructions also work when targetting an ICP cluster, in this lab we'll take an alternative path to the minikube instructions to showcase ICP's helm chart catalog via its user interface.

+If you do not have enough time to finish this part of the lab in the dev Zone you may continue this on your own time, as all the material needed is available at https://github.com/microservices-api/kubernetes-microprofile-lab.

 ## Step 1: Install and setup IBM Cloud Private (ICP)